 Export the data from your DICOM stores to a regional or multi-regional Cloud Storage bucket.

 After you transfer the data to a Cloud Storage bucket, create a new dataset in the new location.
 Create any DICOM stores in the new dataset that you require for storing your data.
 Then, import your data from Cloud Storage into the new DICOM stores.

-- Create a new dataset in your new location.
+After you transfer the data to a Cloud Storage bucket, create a new dataset in the new location.
 Create any HL7v2 stores in the new dataset that you require for storing your data.
-Then, create the messages one at a time from the saved file and store them in the new HL7v2 store.
+Then, import your messages from Cloud Storage into the new HL7v2 stores.